rancher/rancher.github.io/rancher/v1.5/en/cli/variable-interpolation/index.md

 #### Escaping Double Brackets

-With the introduction to templating to Rancher, double brackets (`{{` or `}}`) will now be treated as part of a template.
+With the introduction to templating to Rancher, double brackets {% raw %}(`{{` or `}}`){% endraw %} will now be treated as part of a template.
 If you need to require these characters without having it be converted to a template, they can be escaped by wrapping the the section in another pair of brackets with backticks.
 For example, the following label value is escaped.

+{% raw %}
 ```
 # This value is unescaped
 labels:
   key: "{{ value }}"
 ```
+{% endraw %}

+{% raw %}
 ```
 # This value is escaped
 labels:
   key: "{{`{{ value }}`}}"
 ```
+{% endraw %}